NuttyLogic/BSBolt/docs/align.md

 ### Adapter Trimming

 Adapter sequences should be trimmed from sequencing reads before alignment with BSBolt.
 We recommend using [CutAdapt](https://cutadapt.readthedocs.io/en/stable/) to trim sequencing adapters.
-Illumina adapter sequences commonly used for bisulfite sequencing are listed below.
+I adapters are not trimmed alignment can be performed using BSB Align local mode.
+The Illumina adapter sequences commonly used for bisulfite sequencing are listed below.

 **Standard Illumina TruSeq Adapter Sequences**